-- be a U.S. citizen or eligible non-citizen (permanent resident)
+- Be a U.S. citizen or eligible non-citizen (permanent resident)

-- be in good academic standing as described in UVI's Satisfactory Academic Progress Policy (SAP)
+- Be in good academic standing as described in UVI's Satisfactory Academic Progress Policy (SAP).

 How to Apply for Aid at UVI

 The Free Application for Federal Student Aid (FAFSA) is a required application that must be completed by all students every year in order to receive financial aid.
-Before you fill out the FAFSA, you need to gather all needed documents such as the income tax returns, driver's license, social security number, investment documents and bank statements.
-In order to receive student financial aid, you can fill the FAFSA on the web or you can complete a paper application.
+Before you fill out the FAFSA, you need to gather all needed documents such as income tax returns, driver's license, social security number, investment documents, and bank statements.
+In order to receive student financial aid, you can fill out the FAFSA on the web or you can complete a paper application.
 However, it is strongly recommended to complete the online application as this produces a more timely and accurate application process.

 The FAFSA should be submitted as early as possible and can be filed after October 1 each year.
-UVI's priority deadline dates are March 1 for Fall semester and November 1 for the Spring semester.
+UVI's priority deadline dates are March 1 for the Fall semester and November 1 for the Spring semester.
 The earlier the application is completed the greater your chances of receiving more aid.

 Want to estimate your family's need?
 Before completing the FAFSA you can get a projection of the amount if aid you might possibly need to be eligible for.
 You may do this through the www.fafsa.gov or www.studentaid.gov.